In you, Lord, I take refuge. Never let me be disgraced. Psalm 71:1

 you will let me live.

-You will bring us up again from the depths of the earth.
+You will bring us back from the depths of the earth.

 22 I will also praise you with the harp for your faithfulness, my God.

 I sing praises to you with the lyre, Holy One of Israel.

 My soul, which you have redeemed, sings praises to you!